 Students who are interested in studying math often look to apply their study to the “real world” and economics is an excellent venue for those applications.
 Likewise, advanced study in economics often requires rigorous training in math.
 This degree satisfies both of those needs and is outstanding preparation for those who plan to pursue a Ph.D. degree in economics.

-The University Scholars program allows the department to identify students with outstanding potential at an early stage of their undergraduate program and invite them into a program that leads to both the undergraduate degree in Finance or Economics and a Masters degree (MS Finance/MA Economics/ MS Statistics) usually within 4 years of starting the Undergraduate program.
+The Accelerated Master’s program allows the department to identify students with outstanding potential at an early stage of their undergraduate program and invite them into a program that leads to both the undergraduate degree in Finance or Economics and a Masters degree (MS Finance/MA Economics/ MS Statistics) usually within 4 years of starting the Undergraduate program.